 These pathogens and toads remain unknown to most Australians.
 There is more public awareness about diseases and pests that threaten agriculture, such as foot and mouth disease and the recently arrived varroa mite.
-It was only in 2020 that priority risks for the environment were identified.
-38 And while much effort has gone into trying to stop the entry of new crop and livestock pests and diseases, there are as yet few biosecurity plans focused on high priority environmental risks.
-While failed biosecurity for agriculture represents financial losses, for the environment it can mean more extinctions.
+It was only in 2020 that priority risks for the environment were identified.42 And while much effort has gone into trying to stop the entry of new crop and livestock pests and diseases, there are as yet very few biosecurity plans focused on high priority environmental risks.
+Will that improve?
+In a 2014 report about biosecurity the CSIRO outlined 12 'megashocks' Australia could face in coming years.43 One was the possibility that the 'government "walks away" from environmental biosecurity'.
+Here was Australia's leading scientific agency warning that 'Rising cost pressures and a push for efficiencies could lead to future disinvestment in environmental biosecurity management'.

-With Minister Plibersek's intention to rewrite Australia's national environmental law, we have an opportunity to strengthen conservation planning and environmental regulation.
+With the Australian Government's intention to rewrite Australia's national environmental law (delayed though it has been), we have an opportunity to strengthen conservation planning and environmental regulations.
 But a new law will be for nought unless governments demonstrate genuine commitment by increasing conservation funding.
-According to one credible estimate, this needs to increase by an order of magnitude, to at least \$1.5-2 billion a year.39 Border biosecurity needs more funding as well.
-One telling indicator is that Australia has only 46 sniffer dogs at the border today compared to 80 in 2012, despite increasing trade.40
+According to one credible estimate, this needs to increase by an order of magnitude, to at least \$1.5-2 billion a year.44 Border biosecurity needs more funding as well.
+One telling indicator is that Australia in 2023 had only 46 sniffer dogs at the border compared to 80 in 2012, despite increasing trade.45